Bayern aim to shake off cobwebs with quiet confidence in Berlin - France 24

 Now it's Bayern's turn.

+Bayern flew up to Berlin by private jet from a military airport in Ingolstadt, near Munich, with the two team buses allowed to drive directly onto the tarmac.

+The players and Flick's backroom staff tested negative for the coronavirus -- for the fifth time -- and the squad all wore face masks for the brief flight.

-Flick is unsure of his team's ability to play out a full match of professional football after having only received the go-ahead to resume full team training last week.
+Flick is unsure of his team's ability to play out a full match after having only received the go-ahead to resume team training last week.

 "We have to just deal with the situation."

-The Bundesliga is the first major league in Europe to return to action since the coronavirus brought football to a halt two months ago and has only come back with a host of strict health regulations, chief among them empty stands in what are usually passion-filled stadiums.
+The Bundesliga is the first major league in Europe to return to action since the coronavirus brought football to a halt two months.

+The restart was only possible thanks to a host of strict health regulations, such as near-empty stands in what are usually passion-filled stadiums and regular testing for the virus.

-That means Union won't be able to count on their ferocious home support at their ground on the eastern outskirts of the German capital.
+That means Union won't be able to count on their ferocious home support at their ground in east Berlin on the outskirts of the German capital.

 They will also be without their coach Urs Fischer after breaking the team quarantine following the death of his father-in-law.

-"It's not possible to surprise Bayern with the experience their players have," said assistant coach Markus Hoffmann, who will take charge of Union for the Bayern match.
+"It's not possible to surprise Bayern with the experience their players have," said Union assistant coach Markus Hoffmann, who is in charge against Bayern.

 "They've already experienced everything.